-On September 7, 2017, we had a Breakthrough Therapy Chemistry, Manufacturing and Controls ("CMC") guidance meeting with the FDA regarding the CMC data required to support the Tonmya NDA and commercial product.
-We received the FDA formal minutes from that meeting in October 2017 that reflect our readiness to manufacture Tonmya commercial product at production scale if an NDA can be submitted based on the HONOR study.
-This is critical to the successful launch of a potentially improved treatment option for PTSD patients, especially those with military-related PTSD.
+In September 2017, we had a Breakthrough Therapy Chemistry, Manufacturing and Controls ("CMC") guidance meeting with the FDA regarding the CMC data required to support the Tonmya NDA and commercial product.
+We received the FDA official meeting minutes from that meeting in October 2017 that reflect our readiness to manufacture Tonmya commercial product at production scale if an NDA could have been submitted based on the HONOR study.
 In principle, our proposed CMC data package to support Tonmya's NDA approval and commercial manufacturing plans was acceptable to the FDA.